GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

   - We only handled the single-source case in our experiments
   - The sources are static during an episode
   - As we pre-compute the WER, the set of initial source positions is finite.
+  - The duration of each step is fairly large (1s) and should be reduced to approach a _real-time_ setup.

   - Extension to multi-source
 ]